 News Slain Queens rapper Lionel 'Chinx' Pickens: Funeral scheduled for May 26, 2015 Rapper "Chinx" has been shot.
 Queens-born rapper Lionel Chinx" Pickens, seen on June 11, 2014, best know as a member of French Montana's Coke Boys, was shot to death and his passenger severely injured in a drive-by shooting May 17, 2015.
 He was 31.
 Photo Credit: Getty Images / Brad Barket By CRISTIAN SALAZAR May 21, 2015 3:31 PM Print Share fbShare Tweet Email Friends and family of slain Queens rapper Lionel 'Chinx' Pickens have arranged a wake and funeral for him later this month.
 The date of the wake and funeral, which are scheduled for May 26 at the Greater Allen A.M.E Cathedral of New York in Jamaica, were announced online Thursday via social media.
 Supporters have also launched a page on the website GoFundMe hoping to raise funds to support his family.
 "As you can imagine, in today's challenging economic climate, losing your primary source of income can be devastating," the page reads.
 "When that loss is due to the unexpected death, it leaves a void that can never truly be filled."
 The rising rap star was shot to death in a drive-by shooting on Queens Boulevard at 84th Drive in Briarwood around 4 a.m. on Sunday, according to police.
 The rapper was driving west when another vehicle pulled up beside it and a person or person inside began spraying Pickens' car with bullets.
 Pickens, with multiple gunshot wounds to the torso, was pronounced dead at Jamaica Hospital.
 Police have said the killing was targeted, and that he was likely followed from Brooklyn, where he had performed a concert, to Queens.
 Detectives have been analyzing data from electronic license-plate readers and video surveillance as they search for the killers.
-By CRISTIAN SALAZAR Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CRISTIAN SALAZAR Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.